substrate-system/baowser/README.md

 #### Encoding Format

-The encoding format uses a Merkle tree structure where hash labels are interleaved with data chunks.
-The decoder performs full verification by recursively verifying that each node's label matches the computed hash from its children, ensuring the entire tree structure is valid.
+The encoding format uses a Merkle tree structure where hash labels are interleaved with data chunks in depth-first order.
+**The root hash is your single trusted input** - all verification flows from this one value.

+During decoding, the verifier:
+1. Uses the trusted root hash as the reference point
+2. Recursively verifies each node by computing its hash from its children
+3. Immediately compares each computed hash against the expected label from the stream
+4. Fails fast if any mismatch is detected - no need to download the entire file

+This is true incremental verification: the root hash alone is sufficient to verify each chunk as it arrives, because each chunk's validity chains up through the tree structure to the root.

 ### External Metadata